 Sally’s Driving Instructors are available to advise special needs drivers regarding any help they might require.
-Below are some of the commonly requested services offered by the Driving Standards Agency (DSA).
+Below are some of the commonly requested services offered by the Driver & Vehicle Standards Agency (DVSA).

 Special Needs and the Theory Test

-Facilities are available from the Driving Standards Agency (DSA) for those people with special needs, including foreign language, voice over, translator assisted tests, extra time, and British Sign Language interpretation.
+Facilities are available from the Driver & Vehicle Standards Agency (DVSA) for those people with special needs, including foreign language, voice over, translator assisted tests, extra time, and British Sign Language interpretation.
 When booking your theory test you may need to request some of the following facilities that are available for candidates with special needs:

 Albanian, Arabic, Bengali, Cantonese, Dari, English, Farsi, Gujarati, Hindi, Kashmiri, Kurdish, Mirpuri, Polish, Portuguese, Punjabi, Pushto, Spanish, Tamil, Turkish, Urdu, Welsh